MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Experiment

 \subsection{Comparison with Other Systems}

-\textbf{Visual Understanding. }As depicted in table \ref{UndMetrics}, we thoroughly gauge MMAR's performance in visual understanding, employing VLMEvalKit~\citep{vlmevalkit} to perform extensive evaluations on prevalent visual understanding benchmarks, encompassing a total of 18 such assessments (average score denoted by ``AVE@18Und." in table \ref{UndMetrics}, for details see Appendix \ref{app:details_understand}.) including MMB~\citep{mmbench}, MME~\citep{mme}, POPE~\citep{pope}, SEED~\citep{seedbench}, MM-Vet~\citep{mmvet}, among others.
-Our method outperforms other joint image-text probabilistic models by a large margin, including Chameleon-7B~\citep{chameleon}, Show-o~\citep{show-o}, VILA-U~\citep{vila-u} and our re-implemented version of Transfusion (denoted by ``Transfusion*"), approaching the performance of traditional MLLMs like LLaVA, which employ pretrained CLIP vision encoder.
-Even without using any pre-trained CLIP or diffusion models and with small resolution of 256 $\times$ 256, MMAR-7B presents comparable or even better performance when compared to methods using pre-trained clip and diffusion models, including EMU-2~\citep{emu}, SEED-X~\citep{seedx}, and DreamLLM~\citep{dreamllm}.
+\paragraph{Visual Understanding. }In Table \ref{UndMetrics}, we employ VLMEvalKit~\citep{vlmevalkit} to perform extensive evaluations on prevalent visual understanding benchmarks, encompassing a total of 18 such assessments (average score denoted by ``AVE@18Und." in Table \ref{UndMetrics}, for details see Appendix \ref{app:details_understand}.) including MMB~\citep{mmbench}, MME~\citep{mme}, POPE~\citep{pope}, SEED~\citep{seedbench}, MM-Vet~\citep{mmvet}, among others.
+Our method outperforms other joint image-text probabilistic models by a large margin, including Chameleon-7B, Show-o, VILA-U and our re-implemented version of Transfusion (denoted by ``Transfusion*").
+With merely 256 image token input, it achieves comparable or better performance compared to EMU3, which needs 4096 tokens per image.
+Even without using any pre-trained CLIP or diffusion models and with small resolution of 256 $\times$ 256, MMAR-7B presents comparable or better performance when compared to methods rely on pre-trained clip and diffusion models, including understanding-only methods like LLaVA-1.5, and non-probabilistic joint image understanding and generation models like EMU-2 and SEED-X.

-\textbf{Visual Generation. }We showcase the zero-shot FID of MMAR, evaluated on the MSCOCO 30k dataset, in Table \ref{FIDMetrics}.
-Our model's performance is discernibly on par with current robust generative models, a noteworthy achievement for MMAR given its minimal training epochs.
-Repeated exposure to identical data can substantially enhance a model's generative quality, as exemplified by MAR, which trains for 400 epochs on the 1.2M ImageNet dataset, and Show-o, which undergoes approximately 49 epochs of training on the 35M dataset.

-However, to bolster the model's comprehension capabilities, exposure to diverse data is crucial rather than simply reiterating the same data.
-Consequently, we restrict our training to just 3 epochs for the second stage high-quality dataset.
-Despite these constraints, our model maintains competitive performance in generation, further substantiating the efficacy of our image-text joint modeling approach.
-The example images generated by our model are shown in the Appendix \ref{app:gen_sample}.

-\textbf{Scaling up with Model Size. } From Table \ref{UndMetrics} and \ref{FIDMetrics}, we see that MMAR can scale up from 0.5B to at least 7B model size, with significant improvement of visual understanding and generation capability.